mzy2240/ESA/docs/rst/snippets/add_lines_2000.rst

 This example shows how to add transmission lines to a model.

+Before starting the example, please define the constants ``CASE_PATH`` (the file path to a PowerWorld ``.pwb`` case file) and ``CANDIDATE_LINES`` (file path to a ``.csv`` file with data related to lines we'd like to add to the model) like the following, adapting paths to your system.
 You can find the case and .csv file referenced in the ``tests`` directory of the ESA repository.
-Before starting the example, please define the constants ``CASE_PATH`` and ``CANDIDATE_LINES`` like the following, adapting paths to your system.

 .. code:: python